 -Divisible Assets: if an asset can be divided between the parties, the court will generally not determine a value.
 Maake v Maake, 200 Mich App 184, 503 NW2d 664.
 However, it would be rare for a court to force ex spouses to run a business together (see McDougal v McDougal, 451 Mich 80, 91 n9, 545 NW2d 357 (1996)).

 –Use of Expert Testimony: The court may always base its findings of fact as to value on expert testimony (however, expert testimony is not required).
 Young v Young, 354 Mich 254, 92 NW2d 328 (1958).
+Expert testimony is critical in high asset and business divorces where value is elusive and one party can try and diminish it to advantage his or her case.

 –Parties’ Testimony and Stipulations: Property value can be set based on the parties’ testimony.
 Sullivan v Sullivan, 175 Mich App 508, 438 NW2d 309 (1989).